tomdamelio/arousal_decoding/README.md

     -   channels_geneva --> list.
 Order of channels according to geneva configutarion

 ## decoding_EDA_with_EEG.py
+SCRIPT IN PROGRESS
 - input   --> one subject (fixed on subject 26)
 - process --> EDA prediction from EEG
 - output  --> Plot the True EDA power and the EDA predicted from EEG data
-- comment --> DEPRECATED.
-ValueError.
-I was trying to predict the signal and not a variance.
+- comment --> CORRECTED BY DENIS

 ## decoding_EDA_with_error.py
 - input   --> one subject (fixed on subject 01)